Legislative Update: Phasing Out AFFF Foam Fire Extinguishers

 What are AFFF Extinguishers?

-This foam consists of water mixed with specific chemicals, which enable the foam to spread effectively.
-The foam creates a thin film over burning liquids, cutting off oxygen and suppressing vapours, which extinguishes the fire.
-Simultaneously, the foam blanket prevents re-ignition by isolating the fuel from air.
-Unfortunately, due to them not breaking down easilybut spreading quickly in water, they can cause widespread environmental damage and adverse health effects are thought to be linked to PFAS (Polyfluoroalkyl Substances) exposure.
+These extinguishers work by forming an aqueous film and a foam barrier over the fire.
+The foam consists of water mixed with specific chemicals that allow it to spread effectively.
+This foam creates a thin film over burning liquids, cutting off oxygen and suppressing vapors, effectively extinguishing the fire.
+Additionally, the foam blanket prevents re-ignition by isolating the fuel from air.

 Do I Need Foam Extinguishers?